citizenfx/natives/TASK/ClearPedTasks.md

 ```

 Clear a ped's tasks.
 Stop animations and other tasks created by scripts.
+If a player uses this native, on another player's ped, this native triggers clearPedTasksEvent server event, if onesync is enabled.

 ## Parameters
 * **ped**: Ped id.
 Use PlayerPedId() for your own character.